mattrips/scratchPad/Protocol Conformance.md

 &#9724; line of protocol inheritance
 : [insert a definition]

-#### 1.3.8 Degree of Specialization
+#### 1.3.8 Most Specialized Implementation
-An implementation is more specialized than another implementation if it is declared on the type or is declared on a protocol that inherits from the protocol on which the latter implementation is declared.
+An implementation declared on the type or a superclass of the type always is the most specialized implementation.
+If two impelem is more specialized than another implementation if it is declared on the type or is declared on a protocol that inherits from the protocol on which the latter implementation is declared.
 [address subclass issues]